Our Vision Statement

 - Meeting other Rotarians when attending other Rotary Clubs.

-We ask the sponsor to make certain that the prospective member is the owner, partner, officer, or manager of their business or professional organization.
+We ask the sponsors to make certain that the prospective member is the owner, partner, officer, or manager of their business or professional organization.

 The prospective member completes the application form, providing information that permits an assessment of whether the prospect promises to be a good Rotarian.